cacique-coder/crystal-client/README.md

 ## Usage

-When initialialized via the host environment, the key `PLACE_URI` is expected.
+When initialized via the host environment, the key `PLACE_URI` is expected.

 ### Authentication